GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 the amplitudes are adjusted by the factor *A* = sqrt ((rm - ri)/(rm - rl)), which is the theoretical difference in amplitude due to a point load using the two different load densities.
 The approximation is very good but breaks down for large loads on weak plates, a fairy uncommon situation.
+The firmoviscous solutions were derived following Nakada [1986] and Cathles [1975].

 Examples
 --------